Over-the-Rhine: Etymology

 Eventually, the canal was drained and capped by Central Parkway; the resulting tunnel was to be used for the now-defunct Cincinnati Subway project.

 History

-Built in the nineteenth century during a period of extensive German immigration, Over-the-Rhine changed as many residents moved to the suburbs following World War II.
+Built in the nineteenth century during a period of extensive German immigration, first settled by Pennsylvania Dutch and bolstered by Rhinelanders and other Germans, Over-the-Rhine began to change demographically as residents moved to the suburbs following World War II.
 The city and area had lost many of the industrial jobs that once supported its workers.
 By the end of the century, the area was noted for its poverty.
 Residents united and created many life-saving organizations.
 Following social unrest in 2001, the neighborhood has since been the focus of millions of dollars of redevelopment.

+The Over-the-Rhine museum held an event in 2017 hosted by Felicia Hofner to gather photographs, receipts, and restaurant menus from residents to scan into a digital collection to help guide research about the neighborhood.

 Geography

 Over-the-Rhine, one of the largest, most intact urban historic districts in the United States, has several districts.
-The Northern Liberties and the Brewery District are north of Liberty Street.
-South of Liberty are the Gateway Quarter and Pendelton.
+The Northern Liberties, Findlay Market and the Brewery District are north of Liberty Street.
+South of Liberty are the Gateway Quarter and Pendleton.

 The Washington Park Area

 In recent years, developers have renamed this portion of Over-the-Rhine as "The Gateway Quarter".
 This area has been the focal point of gentrification, which has displaced African Americans and low-income residents.
 More than 1,000 African Americans left this area between 2000 and 2010, and by 2012 it had become a predominantly white, wealthy and exclusive section of the neighborhood.